Regular Expressions with grep

 Output:

-To limit results to only CA, we can enclose our search in certain special characters:
+To limit results to only CA, we can enclose our search in special characters that tell grep to limit by whole words only:

 Command: